-Up to 40% of Australians will experience a panic attack at some point in their lives.
-Learn about panic disorder symptoms and about managing panic attacks.
+Up to 40 per cent of Australians will experience a panic attack at some point in their lives.
+Learn about what panic attacks are, what are the symptoms of panic disorder and how to manage panic attacks.

-- you want to know more about panic attack symptoms
+- want to know more about panic attack symptoms

-- you’re looking for ways to manage panic attacks
+- are looking for ways to manage panic attacks

-- you want to know more about panic disorder.
+- want to know more about panic disorder.

 What is a panic attack?